Spreadcat/ansible-role-fule/README.md

 * Update the file `meta/main.yml`
 * Add a basic `.yamllint.yml` file
+* Add a template for a Changelog file.
 * Add more scenarios to the molecule configuration.
 * Update the `README.md` file.
 * Remove or update the `.travis.yml` file.